 This exciting project will make a priority to reach out and engage with a wide and diverse audience.

-Workshops, classes, conversations and invitations to sharing will be put in place, gathering feedback and making sure the work remains relatable and accessible to a broad audience.
+Workshops, conversations and streaming will be put in place, gathering feedback and making sure the work remains relatable and accessible to a broad audience.

 About the partners...